yuanb/dd20emu/README.md

 * I have about 2.25 hours length of Laser 310 data tape.
 They are Demo, Utilities, Games, Basic program I wrote etc. I would like to convert them to vz files.
 Giving they are 30 years old, the recorder I used back then was not a standard data recorder, there is only a little hope.
 [This link](http://www.pagetable.com/?p=32) describes how data tape encoding works on Apple I.

 2017-03-01<br />
 With some patience, I manually decoded the Laser310 tape recording header in Audacity.
-Click on the image to see full picture.
-My understanding of bit pulse is 1: three low/short pulses, 0: one low/short and one cycle of high/long pulses.<br />
+Click on the images to see full pictures.Bit pulses are 1: three low/short pulses, 0: one low/short and one cycle of high/long pulses.<br />
-This is a snapshot of the cassette waveforms found in VZ300 technical manual [![Laser 310 cassette waveforms](https://raw.githubusercontent.com/yuanb/dd20emu/master/site/images/cassette_waveforms.png)](https://raw.githubusercontent.com/yuanb/dd20emu/master/site/images/cassette_waveforms.png)
+Laser200/Laser310's cassette port operates at 600 bps Baud rate.
+This is a snapshot of the cassette waveforms found in VZ300 technical manual<br />
+[![Laser 310 cassette waveforms](https://raw.githubusercontent.com/yuanb/dd20emu/master/site/images/cassette_waveforms.png)](https://raw.githubusercontent.com/yuanb/dd20emu/master/site/images/cassette_waveforms.png)

 It seems the Laser310 cassette program recording header is :<br />